Josh McConkey

-Joshua Michael McConkey (born 18 September 1977), also known as Josh McConkey, is an American author, politician, emergency physician, and United States Air Force (USAF) colonel.
-He is known for being the author of the leadership book Be the Weight Behind the Spear.
-He previously served as Chief of Aviation Medicine for the Nebraska Army National Guard from 2007 to 2009.He also ran for Congress from the 13th district seat of North Carolina in 2024.
+Joshua Michael McConkey (born 18 September 1977) is an American author, politician, emergency physician, and United States Air Force (USAF) colonel.
+He is the author of the leadership book Be the Weight Behind the Spear and previously served as Chief of Aviation Medicine for the Nebraska Army National Guard from 2007 to 2009.
+He ran for Congress from the 13th district seat of North Carolina in 2024.

 Early life and education

 McConkey grew up in Alliance, Nebraska and attended Alliance High School.
 He participated in the Rural Health Opportunity Program (RHOP) at Chadron State.
-McConkey's graduated summa cum laude with a Bachelor of Science in Biological Sciences from Chadron State College in 1999.
+McConkey graduated summa cum laude with a Bachelor of Science in Biological Sciences from Chadron State College in 1999.
 He also received a Doctorate of Medicine from the University of Nebraska Omaha in 2003.

 McConkey’s military education includes being a graduate of Air Command & Staff College, Air War College, and National Security Course at National Defense University.